Kindergarten Readiness Act of 2010: SB 1381

 Transitional kindergarten will be offered at Evergreen (full-day), Mulberry (half-day), and Orchard Dale (half-day) elementary schools only.
 In order to apply for TK, you will need to submit a Transitional Kindergarten Application.

-Enrollment for transitional kindergarten begins Tuesday, February 16, 2016.
-Applications for TK should be returned to the District by Friday, February 26, 2016 for priority registration.
+Enrollment for transitional kindergarten begins Tuesday, February 14, 2017.
+Applications for TK are available at the District and should be completed by Friday, February 24, 2017 for priority registration.

 After completion of the TK school year, students will be assigned to their neighborhood school for kindergarten.
 If a parent would like their child to attend a school other than their neighborhood school, they will need to submit an Intradistrict Permit.